We treat common pelvic complaints that occur in girls aged 10-19 years of age in a safe, comfortable environment.

 Unfortunately, adolescent girls are even less likely than adult women to discuss problems of such a personal nature and their access to care is limited.

-There is no reason to delay proper care of a urinary issue based on a girl’s age.
-In fact, early treatment of pelvic floor disorders and symptoms in young girls may prevent worsened urinary issues as they age.
+A girl’s age should not delay getting proper care of a urinary issues.
+Early treatment of pelvic floor disorders and symptoms in young girls may prevent worsened urinary issues as they age.

 What to Expect